PLAN your EPIC EAST COAST AUSTRALIA Road TRip Itinerary

 Hire a Campervan

-If you’re travelling with a family or just want your own accommodation, you can hire a campervan for your trip.
-There are lots of choices of camper vans, from budget Hippie Vans to luxury offerings from Britz.
-We have most recently rented from Let’s Go Motorhomes and head off next week so stay tuned.
+If you’re travelling with a family or just want your own accommodation, you can hire a campervan or motorhome for your trip.
+There are lots of choices of camper vans, from budget Jucy to luxury offerings from Britz.
+We rented from Let’s Go Motorhomes and explored the NSW section of the coast in 2020.
 Whatever your travel style and budget, you can find a campervan to match.

 Take a Bus

-If you are not a local we suggest you read our guide on Driving in Australia before you get behind the wheel.
+If you are not a local, we suggest you read our guide on Driving in Australia before you get behind the wheel.

-The Best Places to Stop on your East Coast Australia Itinerary
+The Best Places to Stop on your East Coast road Trip

 Here are the most popular places to visit: